Last updated Feb 26 2020

 A high bounce rate is an invitation to dig deeper.

-Google Analytics (GA) allows you to examine your bounce rate from different angles, so you can pull out the magnifying glass and study them to see whether there’s a problem and what (if anything) you should do about it.
+Google Analytics (GA) allows you to examine your bounce rate from different angles, so you can pull out the magnifying glass and study it to see whether there’s a problem and what (if anything) you should do about it.
 For example, you can investigate traffic sources and compare them to one another to see whether, say, paid traffic performs differently from referral traffic; or you could look at individual pages and compare them to one another to see if you have a specific problem on just a handful of them.

 In the end, a high bounce rate could be a sign that something is wrong, especially if it happens on an important page in your sales funnel.
 The number alone can’t tell you whether visitors are engaged, but it’s an important metric when you start combining it with other information—for example, how much time they spend on the page, how far down they scroll, which elements they interact with, and what they have to say about the experience when you ask them for feedback.